johngage/tlpf-1/content/project/refugee-camp-family-center/index.md

 ---
 # Families of International Refugee Olympic Team athletes participate in the in-camp center under UNHCR auspices.

-The Tegla Loroupe Peace Foundation sponsors educational material for the family members.
+The Tegla Loroupe Peace Foundation sponsors educational material for the family members of Olympic trainees.